ROCm/rocALUTION/docs/usermanual/basics.rst

 Basics
 ******

-This document covers the basic information about rocALUTION.
+This document covers the basic information about rocALUTION APIs and their usage.

 Operators and vectors
 =====================